hupiper/crc-user/README.md

 I took what had been done in this [blog post](https://developers.redhat.com/blog/2020/07/03/automate-workshop-setup-with-ansible-playbooks-and-codeready-workspaces/).
 The script wasn't working for me, and the htpasswd module in ansible has been removed for a community version, so I'm doing it manually.
 It's quick and doesn't really need to be automated.
 ***
 Run the `usersetup.sh` script.
 That creates the user-secret secret.
+I use the username as the password for each entry.
+Change this for your needs.

 Edit the oauth file to use the secret with the htpasswd identity provider.